cyberbotics/webots/docs/guide/upgrading-webots.md

 # Installing Webots

-This chapter explains how to upgrade worlds and PROTO nodes from an older version of Webots.
+This chapter explains how to upgrade your simulations from an older version of Webots.

 If you have a world/PROTO which is not from the previous version but from an earlier one, you need to follow each upgrade instructions in order.
 For example if you have a world from R2021b, you first need to upgrade it to R2022a, then R2022b, and so on.